 Section 1: Business Overview

-The most effective account managers and sales teams understand their customer’s narrative.
+The most effective account managers and sales teams understand their customer’s narratives.
 They ask value-focused questions to get to the root of their customer’s business objectives, internal and external challenges, and industry landscape.

-This questioning and learning must be an ongoing exercise, as objectives and goals are ever changing, and customers often reposition their value in the face of new technology or market shifts.
+This questioning and learning must be an ongoing exercise.
+Objectives and goals are ever-changing, and customers often reposition their value in the face of new technology or market shifts.

 Section 2: Key Business Initiatives

 As former FBI hostage negotiator Chris Voss outlines in his book Never Split the Difference, all successful negotiations begin with listening.
-To develop a value-based action plan, one must discover what their customer values most.
+To develop a value-based action plan, you need to discover what your customer values most.

-By focusing on your customers’ value expectations, you create opportunities to grow customer relationships that are more strategic in nature, which safeguards against competition while increasing customer loyalty.
+By focusing on your customer’s value expectations, you create opportunities to grow more strategic customer relationships.
+This safeguards against competition while increasing customer loyalty.

 Ask questions that will reveal your customer’s: